jadecobra/python_tdd_exercises/source/calculator/calculator_5.rst

 ----

-I add a new test to show the problem when I have more than 2 inputs and use a `starred expression`_
+I add a new test to show the problem when I have more than 2 inputs and use a `starred expressions`_

 .. code-block:: python
   :lineno-start: 158